-Finding: Proposed townhome buildings and vehicle use areas are setback from "A Drive" in compliance with minimum setback requirements.
+Finding: The Hearings Officer notes that the proposed townhome buildings and vehicle use areas are setback from "A Drive" in compliance with minimum setback requirements.

-SRC 551.010(c) - Lot Coverage, Height:
+$SRC\ 551.010(c)$ - Lot Coverage, Height:

 There is no maximum lot coverage standard in the IC zone, the maximum height allowance for all buildings and structures is 70 feet.